Shielded-Bit/QABA/Backend/qaba-api/README.md

 # README.md

-# Django Real Estate API
+# QABA Real Estate API

 This project is a backend API for a real estate platform built using Django and Django REST Framework.
 It provides endpoints for managing users and properties.